MaxFdev/fat32_reader/README.md

-Fat32 img reader in javva
+Fat32 img reader in java